plainionist/plainionist.github.io/_posts/2018-01-12-Blogging-with-Jekyll-Tags-Series.md

 ---
 layout: post
 title: Blogging with Jekyll - Tags and Series
+description: How to handle tags and blog post series?
+Here is a very brief introduction.
 tags: [jekyll, blogging]
 series: "Blogging with Jekyll"
 excerpt_separator: <!--more-->